Web Analytics

 By John Millen

-Many of my clients and friends talk about how working from home has made their days blend in with one another.
-At the end of a day interspersed with video or phone meetings, they feel like they didn’t accomplish anything important.
+Many of my clients and friends say working remotely has made their days blur together.
+At the end of a day of video or phone meetings, they feel like they didn’t accomplish anything important.

-I recently adopted a simple solution that has helped immensely in this Covid cocoon.
-I have created 25-minute timed sprints, followed by a mandatory 5-minute break.
+Thankfully, I've adopted a simple solution that has helped to greatly improve my productivity.
+I've created 25-minute timed sprints, followed by a mandatory 5-minute break.
 In fact, I’m using that technique to write this article and the timer says I have 17 minutes remaining.

 I’ve kept it simple by ordering this $19 timer from Amazon.* It can be set for up to 60 minutes.
 (It also works in the kitchen, of course.)
 This is an easy way to increase your productivity.